xoolive/desperado/readme.md

 The library intentionally does not include demodulation, focusing instead on providing a consistent interface over various sources.

-While basic digital signal processing (DSP) utilities (such as those used in waterfall visualizations) may be added, the core goal is to keep the interface simple and extensible.
-A Python wrapper with the same interface is also planned for future development.

 The name “Desperado” is a playful nod to DSP (Digital Signal Processing), and tips its hat to <https://www.youtube.com/watch?v=-q93wc3-deU>.

 ## Usage